tobyhodges/probable-enigma/episodes/01-introduction.md

 > ## Who are you and what are your expectations from the workshop
 >
-> Please, introduce yourselves saying why you have joined this course.
+> Please, Introduce yourselves telling each other why you have joined this course.
 > Then, try to find one professional/academic thing that your group has in common.
->
 > For example:
-> - we all have our last grant proposals accepted by MRC
+> - we all had our latest grant proposals accepted by MRC
-> - we all desperate searching for an experienced lab technician
+> - we are all desperately searching for an experienced lab technician

 >
 {: .challenge}

 > ## You and data sharing
 >
-> Thinking of how you and your group make the data or code available to others and how your group uses others data,
-> write +1 next to the statements that matches your own experience:
+> Thinking of how you and your group make data or code available to others and how your group uses others’ data, write “+1” next to any statements that match your own experience:
 >
-> - We do not really share data, we only publish the results as a part of a publication:
+> - We do not really share data, we only publish the results as part of a publication:
 > - We have made our data available only as Supporting Information for a paper:
 > - We have made our data available as both Supporting Information and as a dataset in a repository:
 > - We have made our data/code available without having it published in a paper:
-> - We share the code in github or another code repository:
+> - We share the code in GitHub or another code repository:
 > - We make the code available on demand:
 > - We have used a dataset from a public repository:
 >